meet our founders

 Anna M. Clark is the co-founder of the Inclusive Economy Consortium and a fellow of the Hunt Institute for Engineering and Humanity at Southern Methodist University.
 In partnership with the Institute, Anna researches the intersection of corporate social responsibility (CSR), social enterprise and inclusive business.
 She was also a key organizer of the Institute’s “Climate Extremes” conference, the largest event on the issue ever to be hosted in Dallas.

 Anna began her career as a management consultant with PwC Consulting and IBM.
 In 2006, she founded EarthPeople Media, an award-winning consultancy in sustainability communication.
 Clients and strategic partners have included FleishmanHillard, JCPenney, Enablon, Gardere Law Firm, Scotch Corporation, Southern Methodist University, Hamdan Bin Mohammed Smart University (Dubai), and International Finance Corporation, the private sector arm of The World Bank.
+In 2017, Anna joined Hill+Knowlton Strategies as a principal, where she provides senior counsel on corporate affairs for multinationals and industry leaders in aviation, commercial real estate, consumer products, technology and telecommunications.

 Anna is author of Green, American Style: Becoming Earth-Friendly and Reaping the Benefits (Baker Books, 2010) and is presently conducting research for her second book.
-An essayist on culture, business and sustainability, her writing has appeared in The Christian Science Monitor, The Guardian, Al Jazeera English, Huffington Post, The Dallas Morning News, Greenbiz.com and elsewhere.
+An author and essayist on American culture, business and sustainability, her writing has appeared in The Christian Science Monitor, The Guardian, Al Jazeera English, Huffington Post, The Dallas Morning News, Greenbiz.com and elsewhere.

 Anna holds a BA in Government from the University of Texas at Austin and an MA in Communication from Johns Hopkins University.
 She is a director on the North Texas Regional Council of USGBC Texas and serves as an advisor to The American Women’s Financial Education Foundation, Little Things Matter Foundation and Green Source DFW, which awarded her a Sustainable Leadership Award in 2016.
 She lives with her family in one of the first residences in Dallas to earn a Platinum LEED-certified rating from the U.S. Green Building Council.